Avoiding Productivity Drains

 - Group Emails – Email is an important tool when working.
 However, many employees are often facing full inboxes and feel the pressure to respond immediately.
 One major problem employees face is large group email replies.
 If it is not necessary to place everyone on an email, avoid doing it.
 Replies from multiple employees on the same email string will clog up the inbox and distract the employee.
 Establish guidelines on when and how employees should manage email so you can ensure maximum efficiency and productivity.

 - No Breaks – It is important that employees get breaks.
-This downtime, spread throughout the day, recharges an employee and actually helps him or her to be more productive.
+This downtime, spread throughout the day, recharges an employee and actually helps them to be more productive.
 You could consider promoting breaks so employees can easily access snacks and stay hydrated.
 This break time can also allow employees to socialize and even bounce ideas off one another.

 - Too Many Meetings – It is important to avoid cluttering up your employees’ schedules with too many meetings.
-A survey from Psychology Today indicated that at least 25 to 50 percent of work time that was spent during a meeting is completely wasted.
+According to an article from LiveCareer published in July 2022, the average worker spends at least three hours a week in meetings and 71% of those meetings are considered unproductive.
 Your employees can enjoy greater productivity by being left alone to work.
 To maintain good productivity, check in with properly structured status updates.

 - Limit Overtime – Having a large amount of overtime is not good for an employee or a business.
 Overtime can create added stress on the employee’s personal life.
 This can influence his or her performance at work.
 Mandate that extra hours only be required when absolutely necessary.